biosustain/dsp_bulk-sangerseq/README.md

 The tool makes use of Docker images for containerization of software applications.
 Follow the [installation instructions](https://docs.docker.com/engine/install/ubuntu/).

 #### Install  Visual Studio code [*optional*]
 Installing Visual Studio (VS) code is not a requirement but it facilitates while working with the tool.
-VS Code can be dowloaded [here](https://code.visualstudio.com/download).
+VS Code can be downloaded [here](https://code.visualstudio.com/download).

 ## Cloning the dsp_bulk_sangerseq repository from GitHub
 Open the terminal and perform the following steps consecutively: